Sujith-vrs/SUPER-MARKET-SALES-PREDICTION-PROJECT/README.md

-The Supermarket Sales Prediction project offers several key insights:
+This project offers several key insights:

 1. **Data-Driven Decision Making:** By utilizing historical sales data, supermarkets can make informed decisions that enhance operational efficiency and profitability.